Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with SPY (176 days) in the period of the last 3 years, the average days under water of 95 days is lower, thus better.
+• Compared with the benchmark SPY (122 days) in the period of the last 5 years, the average days under water of 75 days of Invesco Ultra Short Duration ETF is smaller, thus better.

 Performance (YTD)